 Festival Submission Guidelines

 Required submission materials are listed below in the order in which they are reviewed.
-Audio/video recordings, writing samples and books are at the top of the list.
+Audio/video recordings and your work sample are at the top of the list.
 Our primary focus is on finding poets we feel compelled to share with our audiences.
 Degrees, credentials and work experience are secondary considerations.

-- You will need to upload the materials listed below.
 Our preference is for you to upload or link to digital versions of all required materials in the Submittable application.
-We will accept hard copies of additional materials if you do not have digital copies, like books and CDs/DVDs; however, you need to complete the online submission form for Dodge to review your submission.
+We will accept hard copies of additional materials if you do not have digital copies, like books and CDs/DVDs; however, you still need to complete the online submission form for Dodge to review your submission.

-- By submitting, you are confirming that all poems submitted are original works and that you are their sole author.
-For this reason, we do not accept submissions on behalf of a third party.
-Agents or publishers wishing to submit on behalf of their authors must send a complete submission in accordance with these guidelines for each.
+By submitting, you are confirming that all poems submitted are original works and that you are their sole author.
+Agents or publishers wishing to submit on behalf of their authors must send a complete submission in accordance with these guidelines for each poet.